mortiz-code/fmc_unused_objects/README.md

 ***NOTE**: You may require to install the "python3-venv" package in your Linux.*

-- Complete .env_expample file and rename it to .env
+- Complete .env_expample file with your data and rename it to .env

 - [Enable REST API calls.](https://www.cisco.com/c/en/us/td/docs/security/firepower/730/api/REST/secure_firewall_management_center_rest_api_quick_start_guide_730/About_The_Firepower_Management_Center_REST_API.html#task_khz_fh1_ccb)